colinaut/theme-multi-switch/README.md

 *   Stores the current theme in localStorage under "theme" — _component checks for this on reload to set current theme state_.
 *   Triggers a "theme-switch" custom event with the current theme as detail.
 *   Optionally, updates meta theme-color using the "meta" props.

+If desired the theme names can be modified from their defaults via props.

 ## Installation